wfl Python Toolkit for Creating Machine Learning Interatomic Potentials and Related Atomistic Simulation Workflows: Using wfl by Example

 The \py{RemoteInfo} object specifies the system name from the \py{"$\sim$/.expyre/config.json"} file, an arbitrary name for labeling the submitted job, and the number of configurations from the \py{inputs} iterable to group for each queued job.
 In addition, the object specifies the required queuing system resources for each job, one node for one hour on the partition named ``standard'' (matching the configuration file entry for this system), and finally, the \py{"pseudopotentials"} subdirectory will be copied for each remote job by \py{ExPyRe}.

 The DFT single-point evaluation use case also has other implications for the way \py{wfl} manages the calculations.
 Because \py{ASE} does most DFT calculations using third-party software that relies on files for input and output, \py{wfl} wraps DFT calculators such as \py{ase.calculators.espresso.Espresso} to make them more applicable to its intended use.
 It runs each instance of the DFT program in a separate subdirectory so multiple side-by-side runs do not overwrite each other, and can automatically select a distinct $\Gamma$-point-only executable for nonperiodic configurations.
-The calculator that will be passed to \py{generic.calculate} is defined by a class inheriting from the underlying \py{ASE} calculator, with some additional optional arguments to control the directories and files created during the calculation.
+The calculator that will be passed to \py{generic.calculate} is defined by a class inheriting from the underlying \py{ASE} calculator, with some additional optional arguments to control the directories and files created during the calculation. \ch{Note however, that in general we do not introduce any new functionality (such as DFT convergence checks) in addition to what is provided in the underlying ASE interface and only extend the ASE's \py{Calculator}s to not interfere across parallelized instances.}

 All of the arguments used here are standard \py{ase.calculators.espresso.Espresso} constructor arguments, without any of our subclass-specific arguments that would modify the default behavior of running in a subdirectory named \py{"./run\_QE\_$<$RANDOM\_STR$>$"}, and keeping only files required for NOMAD\cite{Draxl_2019} upload, i.e. \py{"*.pwo"}.